bydefaultstudio/xmas-quiz/DEPLOYMENT.md

 # Deployment Guide

-Your Xmas Quiz app has been successfully uploaded to GitHub: https://github.com/bydefaultstudio/xmas-quiz.git
+Your 2025 Quiz app has been successfully uploaded to GitHub: https://github.com/bydefaultstudio/xmas-quiz.git

 ## Deploy to Vercel (Recommended - Free & Easy)